-The second type of incident that needs to be reported is ‘no harm events’.
-A good incident report form will help communicate and raise awareness of these incidents across an organization to raise awareness of what might happen.
+The second type of incidents that needs to be reported are so-called ‘no harm events’.
+A good incident report form will help communicate and raise awareness of these incidents across an organization to raise awareness of what might happen in the future.
 For example, if two types of chemicals used during a production process are found to react together adversely, this would be classified as a no-harm event.
 Staff across the entire organization should be made aware of this operational risk.

 - Adverse events

-Sentinal events are unexpected events that resulted in any type of harm (physical, psychological, etc) such as trips, falls, vehicle accidents, the outbreaks of diseases, and natural disasters.
+Sentinel events are unexpected events that resulted in any type of harm (physical, psychological, etc.) such as trips, falls, vehicle accidents, the outbreaks of diseases, and natural disasters.

 A good incident report will cover all four types of incidents listed above to offer organizations a holistic view of all incidents that occur on their premises or affect their staff.